Ballast Equity Management, LLC Q2 2022 Commentary

 Quality Value Smallcap Portfolio Activity

-The Ballast Quality Value Midcap Strategy returned 6.75% and 6.50%, gross and net of fees, for the quarter, leading the Russell Mid Cap Value Index return of 5.66% while lagging the Russell Mid Cap Index return of 7.50%.
-Security selection helped performance in the Consumer Discretionary and Technology sectors and detracted from performance in the Materials sector.
+The Ballast Quality Value Midcap Strategy returned -12.94% and -13.16%, gross and net of fees, for the quarter, leading both the Russell Mid Cap Value Index return of -14.68% and the Russell Mid Cap Index return of -16.85%.
+Ballast’s security selection added value in the Industrial and Financials sectors, while an underweight and negative security selection in Energy and an absence of Utilities companies detracted.
+Ballast generally finds few businesses with high returns on invested capital in the Energy and Utilities sectors and these exposures are typical for our portfolios.

 Quality Value Midcap Top Contributors